Manual cookie blocking

 > </ iframe >

-Consent dependent content using CSS
+Consent-dependent content using CSS

 The Cookiebot script also defines classes, that can be used to hide (or display) content, based on the user's consent choices.

-To hide elements of a category that the user has not given consent to, add one of the following CSS classes to the class
+To hide elements of a category that the user has not given consent to, add one of the following CSS classes to the class attribute of the element:

 Conversely, you can also display content if consent has not been given to a specific category: